Bundesliga

 With the tournament taking place in the US, Dortmund have the added bonus of having a couple of Americans in their ranks who would love to pick up a trophy on home soil.

 Despite some difficult domestic campaigns, Gio Reyna is a fully-fledged US international with his best years still ahead of him, at 22.
-A return to his homeland, with everyone in the stadium behind him, may be exactly what he needs to rediscover the sort of form that enabled him to break all manner of Bundesliga records after bursting onto the scene in January 2020.
+While he hasn't started for Dortmund yet on the return to his homeland, he'll be desperate to make more of an impact in the remaining games of the tournament and rediscover the sort of form that enabled him to break all manner of Bundesliga records after bursting onto the scene in January 2020.
+His eye for a pass and ability to find space in the opposition box could come in very handy against the stubborn defence of Monterrey in the last-16, for example.

 Cole Campbell is perhaps a lesser-known US name, albeit another with bags of potential.
-The 19-year-old has made four appearances for the senior side this season, and the Club World Cup could prove the perfect opportunity for him to get more minutes under his belt.
+The 19-year-old has made four appearances for the senior side this season, and with Dortmund having extended their stay at the Club World Cup for the time being, he could yet be given another opportunity to strut his stuff in black and yellow.

 Emulating Christian Pulisic is arguably the inspiration for both men, the US talisman having produced 19 goals and 26 assists in 127 games during a breakout spell with Dortmund from 2016 to 2019.